Ewan-Roberts/Kano-test/README.md

 This is an updated Kano development test as the first was terrible

 Also React turns out to be quite good after all.
+Mixing JS with HTML was not so bad after all.

+CSS continues to be deeply boring

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).